 The Allegations of Injury

-According to published reports, the Consumer Protection and Enforcement Division in California has investigated 154 complaints against Uber’s drunk drivers, and that in 151 of those cases the company has violated the rules in dealing with said complaints.
+According to published reports, the Consumer Protection and Enforcement Division in California has investigated 154 complaints against Uber’s drunk driver accidents, and that in 151 of those cases the company has violated the rules in dealing with said complaints.
 The California Public Utilities Commission that oversees the rideshare industry has also come out on record that it is enforcing its zero-tolerance rules against drunk driving.

 The California PUC discovered that of the 154 complaints, Uber could only provide evidence that it attempted to contact the driver in 50 of the cases.
 In 21 of these complaints, Uber only conducted something that can be characterized as a semblance of an investigation.